Safeguarding and Protecting Children Workshops

 It will provide the learner with the skills to identify tell-tale signs of abuse and provide the tools and confidence to deal with the issue effectively and sensitively.

-Swim England are now hosting online workshops .
+Swim England host online workshops . only

 Child Safeguarding Basic Awareness course